 Taking the Appropriate Precautions

-Because the risk of strangulation and/or climbing can be high for some elderly patients, it is important to have a loved one evaluated for the risk of these issues.
+Because of the risk of strangulation and/or climbing can be high for some elderly patients, it is important to have a loved one evaluated for the risk of these issues.
 If there is a high risk, the following precautions can be taken to help keep the elderly person safe:

-- Keep one side of the bed rail low enough so that there are not issues with climbing or any feelings of being trapped.
+- Keep one side of the bed rail low enough so that there are no issues with climbing or any feelings of being trapped.
 The foot rail is usually the easiest to keep lowered and still keep a loved one safe.